lulzzz/deepflow-platform/README.md

     ]
 }
 ```
 Note: The `Min` and `Max` are UNIX timestamps (seconds since Jan 1 1970, 12 AM UTC - this is just the way i've done it for now).
-The data is an array of [UNIX timestamp, value].
+The data is an array of [UNIX timestamp, value] of the fresh raw point.